18 december 2013

 A thirty year old miscarriage of justice

-Published by Dispatch International March 14, 2013.
+March 14, 2013.
 First in a series.

 The case of Catrine da Costa must be described as the worst case of corrupted justice in Swedish criminal history.
 Two young doctors were charged with murdering and dismembering the prostitute in 1984.
 Four years after her death, the two doctors were acquitted of the murder itself, but were still accused of having dismembered the body.
 After this a marathon of 18 court cases was brought before various Swedish courts in order to obtain justice.
 But in each case the doctors have lost, most recently in the Supreme Court last year.
 This in spite of the fact that everyone aware of the case knows that they are innocent.
 Nobody knows with certainty how da Costa died.
-Now, Dispatch International reveals in a series of articles how the law turned into the enemy of justice.
+Now, we reveals in a series of articles how the law turned into the enemy of justice.

 On a warm summer night in the middle of July 1984, a janitor was walking his dog near an exercise park at the Karlberg canal in Solna, a small urban municipality just north of the Stockholm city center.
 The dog discovered a collection of black plastic bags that were hidden under a shrubbery out of view from the road.
 The stench of decay was clear from far away, so the man chose to stop a police car he met on the road.